Michigan plumber license and insurance requirements

 • Master plumber license fee: $300

-Upon approval of your application, you’ll receive instructions on scheduling your exam from PSI, the third-party testing agency used by the state of Michigan.
+Upon approval of your application, you’ll receive instructions on how to schedule your exam from PSI, the third-party testing agency used by the state of Michigan.
 You must pay the required $100 examination fee when scheduling your exam.

 Plumber license exams are conducted via computer at testing centers in the following Michigan cities: Dearborn, Gaylord, Grand Rapids, Holt, Marquette and Southfield.
 Applicants can choose the location and date of the exam according to their preferences.